P-eter-shi/dataanalyse/README.md

 E-commerce Database Design

-## Project Instructions

-### 1. Create an ERD
+### 1. Ecommerce ERD

 * Clearly define all entities (tables) and their attributes
-* Identify and document relationships between tables
+* Identified relationships between tables
-* Specify primary keys, foreign keys, and constraints
+* Specified primary keys, foreign keys, and constraints
-* Use tools such as:

-  * Lucidchart
+* Used:
   * draw.io
-  * dbdiagram.io
-  * MySQL Workbench

-### 2. Plan the Data Flow
+### 2. Plan of  the Data Flow

-* Map how data flows between entities
+* Data flows between entities , connected through keys
-* Discuss and agree on the database structure as a team
 * Design with scalability and clarity in mind